kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu.rst

 Run model on Deep-learning Processor Unit :tutorial-machine:`EGSE Host`
 -----------------------------------------------------------------------
 #.
-Verify that all necessary artifacts are present on EGSE Host: (TODO: fix size after changing dependencies)
+Verify that all necessary artifacts are present on EGSE Host:

    .. code-block:: shell-session